Cadaques Spain Travel Guide

 Learn about Salvador Dalí's connection to Cadaqués to elevate your museum visits.

-Your first hours in Cadaqués set the tone for a smooth trip.
+Your first hours in Cadaqués set the tone for an easy trip.

-Clear customs and immigration at your initial port of entry into the Schengen Area.
+Clear customs and immigration at your primary port of entry into the Schengen Area.

 Collect your luggage and locate pre-pre-arranged transport, or the hired car stand/bus stop for your Cadaqués journey.